Rsbuild Instance

 /**

-* connect app instance.
+* The `connect` app instance.

 * Can be used to attach custom middlewares to the dev server.